Fbehr-data/Radiant-Earth-Spot-Crop/README.md

 ---
 ## Data Structure
-For this project we use 6 of the 12 available spectral bands and the cloud mask data of the Sentinel-2.
+For this project we use 6 of the 12 available spectral bands and the cloud mask of the Sentinel-2 data set.
+Information on the Sentinel-2 is available [here](https://de.wikipedia.org/wiki/Sentinel-2).
+- Each band consists of 2650 individual tiles (TIF-files), each with a size of 256 x 256 pixels, which corresponds to an area of 2560 m x 2560 m.
+- This means that we have all band information for each unique tile.
+- Each of these unique tiles contains a certain amount of fields.
+- Each field has a unique ID and a unique label that identifies the crop type in the field.

 ---
 ## Requirements and Setup: